mariaeltsova/brismf/demo_results.md

 Text Mining-Collocations is ranked #1
 Data-Data Table is ranked #2
-Unsupervised-Hierarchical Clustering is ranked #3
+Model-Tree is ranked #3
-Model-Tree is ranked #4
+Unsupervised-Hierarchical Clustering is ranked #4
 Visualize-Box Plot is ranked #5
-Model-Logistic Regression is ranked #6
+Unsupervised-k-Means is ranked #6
 Visualize-Scatter Plot is ranked #7
 Evaluate-Test and Score is ranked #8
-Data-Paint Data is ranked #9
+Text Mining-Duplicate Detection is ranked #9
-Unsupervised-Distances is ranked #10
+Model-Linear Regression is ranked #10
-Model-Linear Regression is ranked #11
+Text Mining-Concordance is ranked #11
-Data-File is ranked #12
+Model-Logistic Regression is ranked #12
-Text Mining-Concordance is ranked #13
+Evaluate-Predictions is ranked #13
-Evaluate-Predictions is ranked #14
+Data-Paint Data is ranked #14
-Unsupervised-k-Means is ranked #15
+Data-File is ranked #15
 Text Mining-Corpus is ranked #16
-Model-Random Forest is ranked #17
-Bioinformatics-Gene Sets is ranked #18
-Visualize-Tree Viewer is ranked #19
-Transform-Data Sampler is ranked #20
-Text Mining-Duplicate Detection is ranked #21
-Survival Analysis-As Survival Data is ranked #22
-Visualize-Nomogram is ranked #23
-Text Mining-Preprocess Text is ranked #24
-Geo-Choropleth Map is ranked #25
-Survival Analysis-Kaplan-Meier Plot is ranked #26
-------- Survival Analysis-Kaplan-Meier Plot is ranked #26 in the reconstructed row.
+------- Survival Analysis-Kaplan-Meier Plot is ranked #17 in the reconstructed row.

 -----------